Shropshire

 Mark Lea said, 'Connecting with the people who eat and process our food makes us feel like food producers rather than commodity producers and is much more rewarding!'

-The Organic Research Centre will present the very latest organic crop science and the Organic Trade Board will be on hand to give details on the latest market data.
+and the Organic Trade Board will be on hand to give details on the latest market data.

 NOC23 will look at the whole of the farming experience from seed to shelf.
-To help us focus on soils we are very pleased to announce that we have two of the most experienced and highly regarded soil educators in practice today.
+To help us focus on soils we are very pleased to announce that we have one of the most experienced and highly regarded soil educators in practice today.

 Joel Williams is also a friend of our conference speaking to NOC audiences previously.
 Joel will be coming from his home in Canada where he runs the independent consultancy, Integrated Soils and describes himself as a “Soil health educator, rethinking soils through a lens of biology”.

-OF&G Certification Officers will be on the farm all day which gives you, our licensees, the opportunity to have a chat, which for some of you, and some of the team here at OF&G will mean being able to meet in person for the first time.The full line-up will be released soon.
-Booking is due to open in April.
+OF&G Certification Officers will be on the farm all day which gives you, our licensees, the opportunity to have a chat, which for some of you, and some of the team here at OF&G will mean being able to meet in person for the first time.

 So, you may wish to mark the date in your diary, 4 July 2023, OF&G’s National Organic Conference, Shropshire.